Monokote

-MonoKote is commercially available lightweight plastic shrink wrap film available in various colors.
-It has a heat-activated adhesive on one side and is used to cover the surfaces of a model aircraft.
+MonoKote was a commercially available lightweight plastic shrink wrap film available in various colors.
+It had a heat-activated adhesive on one side and was used to cover the surfaces of a model aircraft.
 The material is cut to size and applied to the airframe surfaces using a hobby iron and heat gun.
-Top Flite MonoKote covering film is produced by General Formulations of Sparta, MI.
+Top Flite MonoKote covering film is produced by General Formulations of Sparta, Michigan.